Need help with your Discussion

 Classmate 2 Response to Classmate 1

-Health care organizations have been lacking on their moral values with relationship to patient care and job satisfaction.
-The health care system needs to take a step back a reconsider how they are providing care to others.
+Healthcare organizations have been lacking immoral patient care and job satisfaction values.
+The healthcare system needs to step back and reconsider how they provide care to others.
 They also need to look at the storage of the staff.
 This would help with patient satisfaction.
 There needs to be a balance of communication between staff and patients to have a positive outcome.
-Often criminal acts occur because of lack of management with regards to detail of staff.
-This something that should be addressed more closely in the future.
-Do you believe that leadership is lacking on communication with staff?
-If so how and why?
-From Christian view how do you feel about the moral values being represented in the health care system today?
+Often criminal acts occur because of a lack of management about the detail of the team.
+This is something that should be addressed more closely in the future.
+Do you believe that leadership is lacking in communication with staff?
+If so, how and why?
+From a Christian perspective, how do you feel about the moral values in the healthcare system today?